First Street Reconstruction

 Phase 1 (October 2018 - March 2019) will consist of the removal of the west side sidewalk and trees necessary for utility relocations.
 Public and private utilities are dense along this route.
 Necessary relocations will take place over the winter.
 Traffic will be detoured during portions of this phase.

 Phase 2 (April - October 2019) will consist of the remaining removal items and construction work.
 Traffic will be detoured during this phase.

 Stay tuned for Upcoming Projects!

-- Clara & Dean Streets: Rowe recently performed a survey and geotechnical study to determine the cause of the pavement settlement in the area.
+- Clara & Dean Streets: Rowe performed a survey and geotechnical study to determine the cause of the pavement settlement in the area.
 Peat (organic soils) were found as deep as 17 feet.
 Because peat is organic, it degrades over time and becomes unstable.
 The consultant is preparing design plans for road reconstruction tentatively scheduled for 2020.